 Requests for environmental information will be processed in line with the Environmental Information Regulations 2004 (EIR).

-Requests made by an individual for their own personal information, or on behalf of someone they have authority to act for, will be processed as a Subject Access Request under the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
+Requests made by an individual for their own personal information, or on behalf of someone they have authority to act for, will be processed as a Subject Access Request under the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018, as amended by the Data (Use and Access) Act 2025.

 It is the school's responsibility to determine which legislation applies to the request.